 Chain of Lakes Park - A 3 mile paved trail criss-crosses the park, a 92-acre man-made stormwater filtration project.
 The wetlands and lakes are a haven for wildlife.

-East Central Regional Rail Trail - A Top 10 Florida trail - 47 miles complete, 50.5 when complete.
+East Central Regional Rail Trail - A Top 10 Florida trail - 52 miles.
 The trail extends from Enterprise to Titusville and Edgewater as part of both the Florida Coast-to-Coast Trail and St. Johns River-to-Sea Loop.

 Flagler County Trail - The roadside trail runs along A1A from the northern county line at Marineland through Palm Coast to the southern county line at Flagler Beach, about 19 miles.

 Halifax River Trail - A riverside path running south about 4.5 miles along S. Beach St. and Riverside Drive from Ormond Beach through Holly Hill to Daytona Beach.

 Historic Jungle Trail - An 8-mile sandy road paralleling A1A on Orchid Island - a barrier island along the Indian River north of Vero Beach.
 Now on the National Register of Historic Places, it was originally built in the 1920's so citrus growers could move their produce.

 Merritt Island National Wildlife Refuge - a Florida eco-biking destination.
 Established in 1963 as part of the development of Canaveral (John F. Kennedy) Space Center.
 The dike roads are unpaved and may be shared with cars, but great for wildlife viewing and bird watching.

 New Smyrna Beach - A favorite among many Orlando area residents - great for beach biking (at low tide), also paved trail options in town.